You have a dilemma. The company you work for has decided it will be moving some of its core IT operations to the

 |Careful Planning Required|

-managing identities becomes all important in the cloud
+Authentication and managing identities becomes all important in the cloud

 "Who are you?" is not just a classic rock song.
 Authentication is a requirement to comply with all of the major federal regulations such as HIPAA, GLBA, and Sarbanes-Oxley, but can be easily overlooked when companies design their cloud services strategy.
 The lack of an identity management system can introduce risks and hidden costs, adversely affecting any cloud services implementation and exposing the company to possible loss or litigation.
 Complexity grows as a company adopts multiple cloud-based solutions where users are required to use different identities to perform their daily work.
 Identity management in the cloud requires careful planning of both the technology and processes involved.